-Police investigate sudden death in Christchurch
+Police investigate sudden death of woman in Christchurch

 An investigation is under way into a sudden death at a property in Christchurch this morning.

-Police were called to the property on Wolcot St in Bromley at about 5pm on Monday.
+Police were called to the property on Wolcot St in Woolston at about 5pm on Monday.
+A woman in her 60's was found dead.

+A spokesperson said at this stage the death is being treated as unexplained.

+A post-mortem examination will be conducted to establish the cause of death.

-A spokesperson said a scene guard was in place overnight and an examination is starting this morning.
+A scene guard was in place overnight and an examination will take place over the coming days.

 They could not provide any further information at this stage.